 - Review of Accident and discussion on next steps

 When a record has been completed the Risk Reduce users (PC admin and branch admin) will receive

 an email to advise of a new record submission.
 This may result in contact from The Pony Club or Howden directly

 Accident reporting documents must be retained for three years after the date of the incident.
 Where an injured person is under 18 years, all accident forms should be kept for three years after their eighteenth birthday.

-It may be useful to keep an Incident Report Log as a simple record of incidents during the course of an activity.
-Templates for Incident Report Logs for one day events and rallies can be downloaded below.
+It may be useful to keep an Incident Report Log as a simple record of incidents during the course of an activity, this records none injury situations.
+Templates for Incident Report Logs can be downloaded below.